 As the name implies, this form of dentures is designed to replace some — but not all — of the natural teeth with synthetic lookalikes.
 To function, it requires healthy teeth that can be used to anchor and stabilize the denture.

-The device is custom-made for the patient based on a mold of their mouth and, ideally, the synthetic teeth are colored to match the patient’s natural tooth coloring.
-While the fact that the appliance is removable means it’s going to require special care and take some getting used to, a partial removable denture offers a relatively inexpensive option for one or many teeth.
+The device is custom-made for the patient based on a mold of their mouth.
+And, ideally, the synthetic teeth are colored to match the patient’s natural tooth coloring since seniors often experience teeth yellowing as they age.
+While the fact that the appliance is removable means it’s going to require special care and take some getting used to, a partial removable denture offers a relatively inexpensive option for replacing one or many teeth.

 Full removable dentures

 Full dentures are made much like partial dentures, but they are designed to replace all the teeth on top or bottom, or both, if necessary.
 Since no healthy teeth are available for anchoring the appliance, it remains in place via a combination of form-fitting pressure, natural suction, and mild adhesive (such as Fixodent).
 Implant-anchored full dentures are also available, although, at perhaps 10X the price, they haven’t quite caught on for most patients yet.

 Again, like partial dentures, full dentures will require the wearer to bite and chew carefully, and they will need to be cared for meticulously to avoid potentially dangerous chafing and bacterial buildup.
 For patients facing severe tooth loss, however, this is a small price to pay for regaining the ability to eat, talk, and smile naturally.